mike10004/git-multi-bundler/README.md

     https://bitbucket.org/atlassian_tutorial/helloworld.git
     https://github.com/Microsoft/api-guidelines.git

+Run the program with `--help` to see execution options.
+In normal operation, each repository is cloned with all branches and a corresponding bundle is created beneath the bundles directory (`./repositories` by default).
+The bundles are organized by host and path.

+For each repository URL, if a local bundle already exists, the latest commit in the fresh clone is compared to the latest commit in the local bundle, and the bundle is updated only if they differ.
+This comparison can be skipped with the `--ignore-rev` option.
+Note that a non-identical bundle may be created even if the latest commit is the same if the local system's git configuration is different.
+(This is not intuitive, and I suspect the cause is the record of the username of the cloning user in the cloned repository's logs.)

 There's currently a prohibition against URLs without HTTPS scheme, meaning no git@github.com (scheme-less) or HTTP (insecure) URLs.
-The URL is passed as an argument to `git clone`, so in theory a `git@github.com:username/repo.git` URL could work.
+The URL is passed as an argument to `git clone`, so in theory a `git@github.com:username/repo.git` URL could work, but an explicit guard clause currently prohibits it.
 URLs with scheme HTTP are disallowed for security reasons, but also could work in theory.
+(For testing purposes, `file` URLs pointing to bundle file locations on the local filesystem are also allowed, but I can't imagine a use case for outside of testing.)

 The program ignores repositories where cloning fails, unless it fails for all of them, in which case it exits with a nonzero exit code.
 A common cause of